-Medication assisted treatment is the use of medications, along with behavioral therapies, to reduce a person’s dependence on drugs — especially opioids.
-Different medications are available that can help reduce the effects of withdrawal as well as prevent the likelihood of relapse when it comes to an alcoholism treatment program.
-We encourage you to read all of the information on this page as it pertains to alcohol treatment and substance abuse treatment.
+Medication-assisted treatment is the use of medications along with behavioral therapies to reduce a person’s dependence on drugs, especially opioids.
+Different medications are available that can help reduce the effects of withdrawal during opiate addiction treatment, as well as prevent the likelihood of relapse.

-Different approaches exist to both the detox and substance abuse treatment process, and the best approach often depends upon each individual.
+Different approaches exist for the detox treatment process, and the best approach often depends upon each individual.
 One detox approach is to have a person go “cold turkey” and stop using illegal substances.
-Withdrawal symptoms will occur, and medication assisted treatments may start after detox.
+Withdrawal symptoms will occur, which a suboxone program is entirely prepared for, and medication-assisted treatments may start after detox.
 This may occur in order to reduce cravings or reduce the likelihood of returning to substance abuse.

-Another option is to use a tapering plan, or medication treatment plan, to reduce the detox process.
-Sometimes a person may start medication assisted treatment, such as methadone maintenance.
+Another option is to use a tapering plan or medication treatment plan to reduce the detox process.
+Sometimes, a person may start medication-assisted treatment, such as methadone maintenance, within suboxone treatment centers.
 This approach can be especially helpful in cases of heroin abuse.